nickdrummond/star-wars-ontology/docs/benefits.md

 This is an ongoing story with gaps being filled all the time.

-It's good to have statements about what we know to be true but allowing all sorts of additional facts to become true
+It's good to have statements about what we know to be true but allowing all sorts of additional facts to become true, eg:

-eg. Darth Vader sameAs Anakin Skywalker
+    Darth Vader sameAs Anakin Skywalker

+We can ask about who is Force sensitive:

+    Human and (connectedTo some The_Force)

+But, it also makes sense that we can't ask for those that aren't Force sensitive (it might just not be apparent, or intentionally hidden in the narrative):

+    Human and not (connectedTo some The_Force)

+It would be quite strong to assert someone was not force sensitive.

 ## Inference